 Every business needs a reason for their customers to buy from them and not their competitors.
 This is called a Unique Selling Point (USP).
-Your USP can be identified by completing the phrase 'Customers will buy from me because my business is the only...'
+You can identify your USP by completing the phrase 'Customers will buy from me because my business is the only...'

 Your USP can change as your business or your market changes, and you can have different USPs for different types of customer or product.

-- a stationery shop could offer a free same-day delivery service for its business customers within a local area - an effective USP for businesses that need fast delivery
+- a stationery shop could offer a free same-day delivery service for its business customers within a local area - an effective USP for customers that need fast delivery

 - the same stationery shop could offer a 5 per cent discount to businesses that spend more than £500 a month - this would be a USP for cost-conscious customers